OvidiuVintila/ProgrammingPractice/README.md

 #### Exercise_03
 *Python*
->Make a list called sandwich_orders and fill it with the names of vari-ous sandwiches .
+>Make a list called sandwich_orders and fill it with the names of vari-ous sandwiches .<br />
 >Then make an empty list called finished_sandwiches .
-Loop through the list of sandwich orders and print a message for each order,
+Loop through the list of sandwich orders and print a message for each order,<br />
->such as I made your tuna sandwich.
+>such as I made your tuna sandwich. <br />
->As each sandwich is made, move it to the list of finished sandwiches .
+>As each sandwich is made, move it to the list of finished sandwiches . <br />
->After all the sandwiches have been made, print a message listing each sandwich that was made .
+>After all the sandwiches have been made, print a message listing each sandwich that was made .<br />
 *Exercise found in book Python Crash Course , Eric Matthes, page 131*

+## 04_Functions
+#### Exercise_01
+*Python*
+>Write a function called display_message() that prints one sen-<br />
+>tence telling everyone what you are learning about in this chapter .
+Call the <br />
+>function, and make sure the message displays correctly .<br />
+*Exercise found in book Python Crash Course , Eric Matthes, page 135*